 A total buy-in is necessary by you and the team.
 There mustn’t be any hint that ‘we’re just giving it a chance to see how it goes’, because if you give an inch, they’ll take a mile!

-Your new CRM is not a voluntary system, it is compulsory and if it is to become the “new normal” they must accept.
+Your new CRM is not a voluntary system.
+It is compulsory, and if it is to become the “new normal,” they must accept this.
 While you should focus on the fact that the system is in place for their benefit, there must also be an agreement between managers and salespeople on the expectations around CRM compliance.

 In future sales meetings, work from the reports generated in BuddyCRM live on-screen with your team members.
-Show them that you expect opportunities and leads to be entered in to the system and how when they do that everyone can benefit.
-You need to see that information to know how well things are going, to create accurate budgeting and sales targets for the year.
-Individual opportunities can then be discussed and best practice can be demonstrated to the team.
+Show them that you expect opportunities and leads to be entered into the system and how when they do that everyone can benefit.
+You need to see that information to know how well things are going to create accurate budgeting and sales targets for the year.
+Individual opportunities can then be discussed, and best practice can be demonstrated to the team.
 Why did this sale close so quickly?
-How can we learn from that particular method and bring it into to play for other clients?
+How can we learn from that particular method and bring it into play for other clients?

 Address resistance through ownership of opportunities